 Policy

-1. Anticipated funds for proposed activities for the coming fiscal year will be submitted in writing to the ACTE Executive Director no later than April 1 25, prior to the fiscal year in which the funds are expected to be used.
+1. Anticipated funds for proposed activities for the coming fiscal year will be submitted in writing to the ACTE Executive Director no later than the deadlines given by ACTE Staff, prior to the fiscal year in which the funds are expected to be used.

 2. The request should include a description of the proposed activities, which will be reviewed on the priority level, proposed objectives, desirability, and probability of achievement.